wmfs/tymly-website/docs/guide/README.md

 * Plugins allow organisations to continually experiment with different technologies and service providers without compromising the entire platform.
 * Plugins also allow for any [State Resource](#state-resources) or [Service](#services) to be adapted if necessary.
 This is possible because plugins are loaded in a predictable order.
-If a State Resource with the name `sendEmail` is defined in the first plugin to load, and it also appears in the last... the latter implementation will be used (i.e. the earlier implementation is _overridden_)..
+If a State Resource with the name `sendEmail` is defined in the first plugin to load, and it also appears in the last... the latter implementation will be taken through to the boot phase (i.e. the earlier implementation is _overridden_)..

 * The ability to target and override pretty-much any piece of functionality makes Tymly reassuringly malleable.
 Internally, Tymly features a core plugin to undertake low-level duties such as caching and logging.
 Even those state resources and services can be overridden if you ever feel the need to dive that deep!